-This is a good, simple vegan roasted cauliflower grain bowl made with local winter vegetables.
+This is a good, simple vegan roasted cauliflower bowl made with local autumn vegetables.
 Roasted cauliflower, pumpkin, and garlic are mixed with chickpeas and spices, then served over a herby bulgur and greens.
-I topped it off with my main lemon and dijon dressing, this time with the addition of roasted garlic.
+I topped it off with my go-to lemon and dijon dressing, this time with the addition of roasted garlic.
 The garlic is roasted with the other vegetables.

 Vegan Roasted Cauliflower Grain Bowls